raffaello07/react-fetching/README.md

 React application in GKE
 ====================
-This repository contains a React application that can be deploy to K8s cluster.
+This repository contains a React application that can be deploy to a K8s cluster.

 ## Deployment to GKE

 ### Prerequisites
-To run the application locally in kubernetes, you will need:
+To deploy the application to a kubernetes cluster in GCP (GKE), you will need:

 * [Docker](https://www.docker.com)
 * [gcloud CLI](https://cloud.google.com/sdk/docs/install)